 - District of Columbia schools are required to teach sex education.

 - Sex education occurs within what is described as a required “comprehensive school health education” program.
 However, curriculum is not required to align with the National Sex Education Standards.

 - Sex education instruction must include instruction on abstinence.

-- Curriculum must include instruction on how to “differentiate between gender identity, gender expression, sexual orientation, and sex assigned at birth/biological sex,” as well as to understand that “as people grow and develop, they may begin to feel romantically and/or sexually attracted to people of a different gender and/or to people of the same gender.”
+- Curriculum must include instruction on how to “differentiate between gender identity, gender expression, sexual orientation, and sex assigned at birth/biological sex,” and detail that “as people grow and develop, they may begin to feel romantically and/or sexually attracted to people of a different gender and/or to people of the same gender.”

 State Profiles provided by SIECUS: Sex Ed for Social Change.
-For more information regarding your state’s sex ed policy, visit https://siecus.org/state_profile/district-of-columbia-state-profile/
+For more information regarding your state’s sex ed policy, visit https://siecus.org/state_profile/district-of-columbia-state-profile-23/